 Your starter motor won't turn over the engine, of course, but this is what the test requires.
 What you're doing here is verifying that the ignition switch and the transmission neutral safety switch are OK and delivering the Start signal to the starter motor solenoid's S terminal.

 Your multimeter is going to register one of two results: Either 10 to 12 Volts DC or no voltage at all.

 Alright, let's interpret the results of this test.

 OK, let's make sense of the readings that your multimeter recorded in the test:

-CASE 1: If your multimeter registered 10 to 12 Volts: This test result confirms that both the ignition switch and the neutral safety switch (on the transmission) are working beautifully.
+CASE 1: Your multimeter registered 10 to 12 Volts.
+This test result confirms that both the ignition switch and the neutral safety switch (on the transmission) are working beautifully.

 You could stop here and declare the starter motor as bad and replace it.
 Most folks do and about 90% of time, they've solved the no-crank condition.
 But, I suggest that you do one more test to be 100% sure that the starter motor is indeed fried.
 This next test is a voltage drop test and I'll show you how to do it in STARTER TEST 2, go to: STARTER TEST 2: Voltage Drop Testing The Battery (+) Cable.

 CASE 2: If your multimeter DID NOT register 10 to 12 Volts.
 This result lets you know that the starter motor on your Ford car, or pick-up, or mini-van is not the cause of the problem.

 Here's why: Without the Start signal from the ignition switch, the starter motor will not activate to start cranking the engine.
 Or if the ignition switch is good and sending the Start signal, but the neutral safety switch is not completing the circuit, for this Start signal to reach the starter motor solenoid, the starter motor will not crank the engine.